Charitable organization (Canada): Other regulators of Canadian charities

 If there is a dispute between a federal or provincial regulator and a registered charity then that registered charity may go to court in which case the courts will have the final say in determining the outcome of the dispute.

 Other government departments are also involved with regulating charities.
 For example, if a charity is incorporated it is subject to the rules of the incorporating statute.
 Therefore, an Ontario non-profit corporation must look in part to the Ontario Corporations Act and a federal non-share capital corporation is governed under the Canada Corporations Act.
-Different types of charities are subject to sectoral regulation - for example universities, hospitals, daycares, etc.
+Different types of charities are subject to sectoral regulation; for example universities, hospitals, daycares, etc.

 Misuse of charitable resources

-There have been some concerns expressed about misuse of Canadian charitable resources from the media, government, and the public.
+There have been some concerns expressed about the misuse of Canadian charitable resources from the media, government, and the public.
 Recently the OECD published a report highlighting concerns about Canadian charities being used for tax evasion and money laundering entitled Report on Abuse of Charities for Money-Laundering and Tax Evasion.
 The Charities Directorate of the CRA has a number of web pages alerting donors to avoid abusive tax shelter donations schemes and fraud involving charities.

 In July 2010 there was widespread coverage of the fraud of Ashley Kirilow, a young Ontario woman who shaved her head, her eyebrows, and plucked out her eyelashes in order to represent herself, on her facebook page, as a cancer sufferer, so she could solicit donations to support her recovery.

 While this was not a question relating to activities of a charitable organization, commentators speculated on the chilling effect her fraud would have on online donations.